chef/chef-web-docs/content/resources/yum_repository/_index.md

 - property: proxy
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: URL to the proxy server that Yum should use.
 - property: proxy_password
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: Password for this proxy.
 - property: proxy_username
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: Username to use for proxy.
 - property: repo_gpgcheck
   ruby_type: true, false
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Determines whether or not Yum should perform a GPG signature check

-      on the repodata from this repository.'
+  - markdown: Determines whether or not Yum should perform a GPG signature check on the repodata from this repository.
 - property: report_instanceid
   ruby_type: true, false
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Determines whether to report the instance ID when using Amazon Linux
+  - markdown: Determines whether to report the instance ID when using Amazon Linux AMIs and repositories.

-      AMIs and repositories.'
 - property: repositoryid
   ruby_type: String
   required: false
   default_value: The resource block's name
-  new_in: null
   description_list:
-  - markdown: 'An optional property to set the repository name if it differs from
+  - markdown: An optional property to set the repository name if it differs from the resource block's name.

-      the resource block''s name.'
 - property: skip_if_unavailable
   ruby_type: true, false
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Allow yum to continue if this repository cannot be contacted for any
+  - markdown: Allow yum to continue if this repository cannot be contacted for any reason.

-      reason.'
 - property: source
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: Use a custom template source instead of the default one.
 - property: sslcacert
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Path to the directory containing the databases of the certificate

-      authorities Yum should use to verify SSL certificates.'
+  - markdown: Path to the directory containing the databases of the certificate authorities Yum should use to verify SSL certificates.
 - property: sslclientcert
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Path to the SSL client certificate Yum should use to connect to
+  - markdown: Path to the SSL client certificate Yum should use to connect to repos/remote sites.

-      repos/remote sites.'
 - property: sslclientkey
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Path to the SSL client key Yum should use to connect to repos/remote
+  - markdown: Path to the SSL client key Yum should use to connect to repos/remote sites.

-      sites.'
 - property: sslverify
   ruby_type: true, false
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: Determines whether Yum will verify SSL certificates/hosts.
 - property: throttle
   ruby_type: String, Integer
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: Enable bandwidth throttling for downloads.
 - property: timeout
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
-  - markdown: 'Number of seconds to wait for a connection before timing out.
+  - markdown: Number of seconds to wait for a connection before timing out.
 Defaults to 30 seconds.
-This may be too short of a time for
+This may be too short of a time for extremely overloaded sites.

-      extremely overloaded sites.'
 - property: username
   ruby_type: String
   required: false
-  default_value: null
-  new_in: null
   description_list:
   - markdown: Username to use for basic authentication to a repository.
-properties_shortcode: null
-properties_multiple_packages: true
-resource_directory_recursive_directories: false
-resources_common_atomic_update: false
-properties_resources_common_windows_security: false
-remote_file_prevent_re_downloads: false
-remote_file_unc_path: false
-ps_credential_helper: false
-ruby_style_basics_chef_log: false
-debug_recipes_chef_shell: false
-template_requirements: false
-resources_common_properties: true
-resources_common_notification: true
-resources_common_guards: true
-common_resource_functionality_multiple_packages: false
-resources_common_guard_interpreter: false
-remote_directory_recursive_directories: false
-common_resource_functionality_resources_common_windows_security: false
-handler_custom: false
-cookbook_file_specificity: false
-unit_file_verification: false
 examples_list:
 - example_heading: Add internal company repository
   text_blocks: